 - Iceberg lettuce, rinsed and chopped

-- Pico de gallo – You can make your own by chopping up some veggies or I found a pre-cut and packaged pico de gallo in Walmart’s fresh produce section for only $3.00, in case you want to take a little shortcut!
+- Pico de gallo – You can make your own by chopping up some veggies or purchase a pre-packaged pico de gallo in Walmart’s fresh produce section, in case you want to take a little shortcut!

 - Cilantro (optional), for garnishing